 Blog

-VSBC: saving small business
+VSBC: saving small businesses

-I’m sharing this story, of how the Victorian Small Business Commission (VSBC) helped me to resolve a problem, to other small business owners in Victoria so that if you ever find yourself in a financial dispute with another business, you’ll know who to turn to.
+The Victorian Small Business Commission’s (VSBC) dispute resolution service saves small businesses a lot of time, money and stress.
+I am sharing this story of my experience with the VSBC so that if other small business owners in Victoria ever find yourself in a financial dispute with another business, they will know who to turn to.

 Background